 - Drowsy, fatigued, or sleepy driving

-- Impaired driving (drunk driving or driving under the influence of alcohol or drugs)
+- Impaired driving (driving under the influence of drugs or alcohol)

 - Reckless driving